jidafan/Waitlist-Dashboard/README.md

 ![image](https://github.com/jidafan/Waitlist-Dashboard/assets/141703009/257ef617-8cd6-4015-814a-104595a270ce)

 The dashboard incorporates two pages with different information.
 The first page summarizes the information in the inpatient and outpatient datasets.
 The second page provides a demographic view of the specialties, the length of the admittance and the age profiles of the patients.

+## Conclusion

+### Next Steps

+* Perform analysis in Python
+* Create more custom measures and see if there are any undiscovered trends.